 Puerto Rico Equal Pay Act Aims to Close Gender Pay Gap

-Authors: Diana J. Nehro (Boston), Enrique A. Del Cueto-Perez (Miami), Ryan J. Correia (Boston)
+Authors: Diana J. Nehro (New York City), Enrique A. Del Cueto-Perez (Miami), Ryan J. Correia (Boston)

 Published Date: March 20, 2017

 On March 8, 2017, Puerto Rico continued the overhaul of its employment laws by enacting, with immediate effect, Act No. 16, known as the “Puerto Rico Equal Pay Act.”
 The act is not only similar to the federal Equal Pay Act of 1963, it also requires that Puerto Rico courts interpret the act in accordance with its federal counterpart and related federal regulations.
 Some of the key provisions of the act are summarized below.

 The act prohibits pay discrimination based on sex against employees who perform work that requires equal skill, effort, and responsibility under similar work conditions unless the difference in pay is based on: (i) a bona fide system that rewards seniority or merit; (ii) a compensation system that is based on quantity or quality of production, sales, or profits; (iii) education, training, or experience, to the extent that these factors are reasonably related to the work in question; or (iv) any other reasonable factor that is not related to sex.

 The act proscribes the following illegal practices:

 asking an applicant, or his or her current or past employer, about the applicant’s salary history, unless the applicant voluntarily provides such information or the potential employer and applicant have already negotiated a salary and an offer of employment has been made, in which case the potential employer may inquire or confirm the potential employee’s salary history;